Posted by Robert Vamosi on June 12, 2017

 The State of Software Composition 2017 identified 16,868 unique software components and versions, a majority of which were FOSS packages and libraries.
 Clearly, open source is here to stay.
 So what are the pros and cons of using it?

 For years, free and open source software (FOSS) has a had a negative connotation, with some developers forbidden to use it in final software product releases.
 The obvious downside in avoiding open source is that organizations run the additional risk of introducing avoidable vulnerabilities.
 For example, an organization with no cryptographic experience should not be creating their own cryptography.

-The State of Software Composition 2017, published last week by Synopsys, analyzes 128,782 application uploads to the Synopsys software composition analysis (SCA) tool, Protecode SC.
+The State of Software Composition 2017, published last week by Synopsys, analyzes 128,782 application uploads to Black Duck Binary Analysis, part of our software composition analysis (SCA) solution.
 The report identifies 16,868 unique software components and versions, a majority of which were FOSS packages and libraries.
 Against these, the report identifies a total of 9,553 specific CVEs.
 And against those, it found there is almost always an updated version of the vulnerable component available.